Green Organics Cart

 - Do not pack material into the Green Organics Cart, as it can become stuck.
 Remember that in changing temperatures or with condensation, you will need to make sure the material in your cart is loose before pick-up.
 Please shake the cart or put a shovel down the side to loosen the material.

 - Do you need a food scraps container for your Green Organics Cart?
-Visit the Public Works - Jack Kraft Facility (7 Chevigny Street) during office hours to pick up a container.
+Visit the Mike Mitchell Recycling Depot (7 Chevigny Street) during operating hours to pick up a container.
 Limit of one per household.
 For St. Albert residents only.
 A photo ID may be requested.

 - Create a newspaper liner for your food scraps container.
 Once the liner is full, empty it into your Green Organics Cart.
 See the Organics Origami - Paper Liner instructions to learn how you can make your own liners.